Part II: Petroleum Data Engineering

 Multi-Well DCA Automation

-This is the kind of workflow that takes days in a spreadsheet and minutes in Python.
 Each well gets a rigorous fit, quality metrics, and reserves estimates.
 The results are in a single table ready for reporting or further analysis.

 Summary